Seizure of power (Cultural Revolution): Revolutionary committees

-Academic analysis
+Further analysis

 Walder argues that while party cadres are generally portrayed as targets of a popular insurgency during the power seizures of the Cultural Revolution, cadres were themselves a major force in the national wave of power seizures.
 Walder writes, "The rebellion was a form of bureaucratic politics in a setting characterized by rapidly shifting signals and high uncertainty, in which rebels' motives were generated after the onset of the Cultural Revolution.
 In his view, "the collapse of civilian political authority in this vast political hierarchy was more an 'inside out' than a 'bottom up' process."

+By 1969, the central government's proxy control of the revolutionary committees through the PLA domination had given way to a more direct control, transforming the ostensibly autonomous bodies into a centralized bureaucratic arm of the state.